Skip to content ↓

 All 16 to 19 students may apply for a discretionary bursary.
 Bursaries are targeted at students who cannot stay in education without financial help for things like transport, meals, books and equipment.

-Three bands of eligibility will be applied:
+Three bands of eligibility will apply:

 Band 1 – annual household income of £16,190 or less, or parents in receipt of Jobseeker’s Allowance, Income Support, Universal Credit or an equivalent benefit.
 Students in this band will be prioritised for a bursary.
-Awards will reflect the student’s needs and can be used for academy meals, to contribute towards the costs of bus travel to academy, educational visits during the year, exam re-sit fees, costs of visiting university open days / interviews, books or other educational equipment costs.
+Awards will reflect the student’s needs and can be used for academy meals, to contribute towards the costs of bus travel to the academy, educational visits during the year, exam re-sit fees, costs of visiting university open days / interviews, books or other educational equipment costs.

-Band 2 – annual household income between £16,190 and £22,000.
+Band 2 – annual household income between £16,190 and £25,000.
 These students will also receive bursaries but at a smaller contribution to Band 1 students.

-Band 3 – annual household income between £22,000 and £28,000.
+Band 3 – annual household income between £25,000 and £32,000.
 We will consider offering students in this band a small contribution towards identified costs such as transport or planned educational trips.

-In addition, the academy will consider requests for bursary support from any student, regardless of eligibility under the above bands, where that student has an exceptional and identified financial need.
+Band 4 – if unallocated bursary funds are available, the academy will consider requests for bursary support from any student, regardless of eligibility under the above bands, where that student has an exceptional and identified financial need.

 Proof of eligibility is required to support an application.
 This could include: